FezzedOne/xWEdit/README.md

 ### xWEdit features

+- No longer depends on [Remote Interfaces](https://github.com/Mehgugs/Starbound-RemoteInterfaces) ([Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1123927966)) for the tool interfaces (as of v1.5.1.3).
 - Place tiles in mid-air, with no need for block adjacency! _Requires_ [xClient](https://github.com/xStarbound/xStarbound) in single-player, and _both_ xClient and xServer in multiplayer.
 - Support for the tile collision modifiers added in the xClient and [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound) clients.
 Tools that support these modifiers will say so in the `/debug` interface (which also tells you how to switch the modifier).
 In multiplayer, this also _requires_ an xServer or OpenStarbound server.
 - Support for _all_ materials, matmods and liquids if using xClient or OpenStarbound's client.